forestgrape/coronavirus/covid19.md

 Chemical/biochemical damage such as dehydration or a poisoning or physical damage such as a fracture or an injury are not diseases themselves but they chemical/physical damage can result from a disease.

 There are many different forms and causes of diseases:
-* other [life forms](./coronavirus.md#life-form) interfering with the metabolism
+* other [life forms](./coronavirus.md#life-form) interfering with the metabolism, such an interference is called [infection as defined below](#virus-infection).
-  * interfere outside of cells but inside multicellular organisms:
+  * outside of cells but inside multicellular organisms
     * most bacteria
     * fungi
-  * interfere inside cells
+  * inside cells
     * some bacteria
     * all viruses
 * autoimmune disease where the immune response is targets own substances ([Immune System page](./immune_system.md))

-Necessary for a virus disease is a virus infection:
+Virus diseases are cause by virus infections:

 > ##### Virus Infection
 > A *virus infects* an organism by infecting cells of the organism.
 A virus infects a cell by entering it and changing/hijacking the cells metabolism to produce virus progeny - called virions.
 More about viruses and their infections in the chapter [Introduction to Viruses](./coronavirus.md#introduction-to-viruses)